layik/layik.github.io/articles/rollup.md

 This is the most important takeaway of this post and this is why I am writing this entry.
 There is no recipe to bundle your application just like X app unless your application is like X app.

 In that regard, a starter example will be useful of course but would be different.
-The fact that rollup is also "fiddly" to an extent but I found it much more straightforward than webpack, I hope becomes clear if you continue working on your [`rollup.config.js` file](https://rollupjs.org/guide/en/#configuration-files).
+The fact that rollup is also "fiddly" to an extent but I found it much more straightforward than [webpack](https://webpack.js.org), I hope becomes clear if you continue working on your own [`rollup.config.js` file](https://rollupjs.org/guide/en/#configuration-files) and throughout this article.

 ## What you will learn
 Here is what you can learn from this post: